Top 10 Best Sites

 Do you remember that episode of “Doctor Who” where they invade the planet of insane Daleks?
 The Dalek Asylum?
 No?
 Never heard of that show?
 Have you lived in a box (but not a Tardis) for the past decade?

-OK, long time-wimey story short, the Doctor is contacted by a young woman named Oswin who says she crash-landed and has been under Dalek siege for months, making souffles to pass the time.
+OK, long time-wimey story short, the Doctor is contacted by a young woman named Oswin who says she crash-landed on a planet and has been under Dalek siege for months, making souffles to pass the time.

 A lot of online daters can sympathize with this plot twist.
 You show up to a first date expecting a beautiful new companion and instead find your worst nightmare.
 As MemeCenter astutely points out, sometimes your expectations get ahead of you, and that attractive, witty girl is too good to be true.